mariadb-edwardstoever/mariadb_schema_transporter/README.md

 A number of options are available when running the backup_schema.sh script:
 ```
   --source-schema=mydb       # Indicate the schema to backup, this is required
-  --base-dir=/opt/mydb_bkup  # Indicate a base directory to store backup.
+  --base-dir=/opt/mydb_bkup  # Indicate a base directory to store backup
                              # Base directory must exist.
 Default: /tmp
   --compressed=false         # Do not compress backup into a single file
+  --skip-fks                 # Do not define foreign keys in tables to be transported
   --skip-events              # Do not include events in the transported schema
   --skip-routines            # Do not include routines in the transported schema
-  --bypass-priv-check        # Bypass the check that the user has sufficient privileges.
+  --bypass-priv-check        # Bypass the check that the user has sufficient privileges
   --test                     # Test connect to database and display script version
   --version                  # Test connect to database and display script version
   --help                     # Display the help menu